denyred/Pad2_3/README.md

 2. Timeouts:

-    Timeouts are implemented on the gateway level:
+    Timeouts are implemented on the gateway level and are handled as 'ECONNABORTED' error returned by axios.

     ```JavaScript
     app.all('/chat/*', async (req, res) => {
         ...
         try {
+            const response = await axios(
+                {
                     ...
-            const response = await axios({
-                method: req.method,
-                url: url,
-                data: req.body,
-                headers: req.headers,
                     timeout: TIMEOUT_MS
-            });
+                }
+            );
             ...
         } catch (error) {
             ...
             if (error.code === 'ECONNABORTED') {
-                if (ip) await handleCircuitBreaker('chat', ip);
                 res.status(504).send({ detail: `Request passed to ${ip} has timed out.` });
             }
             ...
-        } finally {
+        }
         ...
-        }
     });
     ```

-    You can adjust it by changing `TIMEOUT_MS` env. var. in the docker-compose.api-gateway.
+    You can configure it by adjusting `TIMEOUT_MS` env. var. in the docker-compose.api-gateway.

 ### 4.